goranhaggsjo/marketplace/README.md

 This is a schoolproject via C3L.

-This line was written by ulf göran.
+This line was written by ulf.